-Kim Wright is one of the global pioneers of the Integrative Law Movement and her book Lawyers as Peacemakers is currently the best resource to understanding it.
+Kim Wright is one of the global pioneers of the Integrative Law Movement and her books Lawyers as Peacemakers and Lawyers as Changemakers, published by the American Bar Association are currently the best resources to understanding it.
 Kim explains that “integrative law is a context for law, more of a lens than a practice area.
 It is like putting on 3D glasses – your perception of the world changes.
 The Integrative Law “glasses” have to do with seeing the legal system as an interconnected system of human beings.”

 Aspects of the legal system addressed by the Integrative Law movement include: